AndyBoyee604/Community-Recipe-Calendar/README.md

 # Recipe-Me

   ## Description
     We created this application so that users could have a one stop shop to find and share recipes.
 This can be done via the dashboard where users who are logged in will be able to share external recipes.
-They can also navigate to the add recipe page where they can create their own unique recipes.
-Lastly, the get recipe page will return a wide range of meals with key information such as ingredients and cooking directions.
-One of the challenges we faced was getting our data to correctly display, and a couple merge conflicts.
+The get recipe page will also return a wide range of meals with key information such as ingredients and cooking directions.
+One of the challenges we faced was getting our data to correctly display, and a couple of merge conflicts.

   [![License](https://img.shields.io/badge/License-NONE-inactive)](https://choosealicense.com/no-permission/)